 Featured Structure Artist

 HK Zamani is an Iranian-American multidisciplinary artist and founder of PØST, an alternative exhibition space in Los Angeles.
 Teetering between the obscure and the objective, his work examines the synthesis of artistic medium, conception, and interaction.
 Interplay between structural materiality and metaphysical interpretation are prominent in Zamani’s work.
 He uses this exchange of the indefinite to comment on the current social structures and expectations of society.
 The physical use of artistic media is put into conversation with the representation of cultural overlap.
-This culture, however, remains ambiguous.
-It is not represented with objective visuals that point to anything specific.
-Only aesthetics such as color, shape, and texture are presented in the work, allowing for further exploration into this exchange of ideas.

 HK Zamani received his Bachelor of Arts in Studio Art from California State University, Dominguez Hills and his Master of Fine Arts in Painting from Claremont Graduate University.
 He is the recipient of City of Los Angeles Getty Trust and California Community Foundation grants.
 In 1995, Zamani founded POST, in 2009 it became PØST.
 His work is included in the collections at Berkeley Museum of Art and the Los Angeles County Museum of Art.
 He currently works and resides in Los Angeles.